SaiskiFunctions/GraphWFC.rs/README.md

 #### What is entropy and why is it useful?

+[MD NOTES: Ordering by entropy serves as a heuristic approximating a human choosing to tackle the next simplest problem when drawing.
+The 'simplest problem' is one where we have the most certainty about what to do.
+We have more certainty the lower the shannon entropy is.]

 This implementation of WFC uses classical shannon entropy as a complexity heuristic for ordering vertices.

 A complexity heuristic is simply a method for simulating the natural human ability to assesss and pick the simplest most invariant parts of a problem to solve first before moving onto the more complex less predictable parts of a problem.